clamsproject/aapb-brandeis-datahousing/README.md

 ### Server API

-There are API routes for (1) searching the assets (typically videos, audio streams and transcripts), (2) uploading MMIF files and (3) downloading MMIF files.

-To query available assets use the `searchapi` route with these two query string parameters:
+To query available assets use the `searchapi` route with these query string parameters:

 * `file` — indicates the type of the file to search for: one of `text`, `image`, `audio`, `video`, `markup` and `other`
 * `guid` — the AAPB GUID to search for (either `cpb-aacip-xxx-yyyyyyyyyy` or simply `xxx-yyyyyyyyyy` )